-Because of this dependence on the CPU or host processing, the more RTAS plug-ins you use concurrently in a session, the greater the impact it will have on other aspects of your system's performance, such as maximum track count, the density of edits possible, and latency in automation and recording.
+Because of this dependence on the CPU or host processing, the more RTAS plug-ins you use concurrently in a session, the greater the impact it will have on other aspects of your system's performance, such as maximum track count, number of available voices, the density of edits possible, and latency in automation and recording.

-RTAS plug-ins can be used on both Pro Tools TDM and LE systems.
+RTAS plug-ins can be used on both with Pro Tools HD, LE, and M-Powered.